cotica/reddit_classifier/README.md

 * We model using Random Forest and Decision Trees, to get a good variety of predictive analysis and interpretability.
 * Grid search is used to improve parameters and performance, ultimately resulting in little difference to the scores but helping reduce the overfit.
+* We extract feature importances from the random forest model
-* We score the models using standard classification metrics, including accuracy.
+* We score the models using standard classification metrics, including accuracy
+* For the tree, gini scores are revealed and reviewed, using a tree visualizer.
 * We pick our tuned random forest as the best model, based on the scores.

 ---

-### Key findings and recommendations
+### Key findings and recommendations from the models

 * An average author makes 2 subreddit posts
 * Each post has 2 comments on average